avafinger/ffmpeg-3.3.4_cedrus264/README.md

 * development libraries
 * gcc compiler

-**You can build this to Debian or Fedora ir any distro, change the dependencies names accordingly**
+**You can build this to Debian or Fedora or any distro, change the dependencies names accordingly**

 Instructions